 Representatives from each of the seven professional organizations reviewed the competency areas and sub-areas and presented these core competency areas for approval to each of their respective organizations.
-A detailed depiction of this methodology is shown in the graphic, click on it for a printable version.
+A detailed depiction of this methodology is available for download.

 Council for Exceptional Children

 In 1922 the founders of CEC embraced professional standards and ethics for the field of special education.
 As the recognized leader for special education professional standards, CEC develops standards, ethics and practices and guidelines to assure that individuals with exceptionalities have well-prepared, career-oriented special educators.

 The Division for Early Childhood of the Council for Exceptional Children – Recommended Practices